boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Show category axis title

-This allows you to toggle the visibility of category axis title.
+This feature enables you to toggle the visibility of the category axis title.

 ![Category axis title visibility](/static/assets/visualizing-data/visualization-widgets/images/column-chart/show-category-axis.png)